nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `timetable_date date/YYYY-mm-DD`

 * Shows timetable of the week containing the given date.
-* This is the one and only command that Timetable Window can parse/proceed/understand.
+* This is the one and only command that Timetable Window can access (identical format).

 Examples:
 * `timetable_date date/2023-03-16` shows timetable of jobs in week from 13th - 19th March 2023.